-So what can you do to keep their eyes safe?
-For starters, limit the time kids spend on screens.
+This is a tough one right now, but if you can, limit the time kids spend on screens.
 The Canadian Association of Optometrists and the Canadian Ophthalmological Society’s position is that kids up to age two shouldn’t be using screens at all (except maybe if they’re video-chatting with the help of a parent) and that kids ages two to five should be getting no more than an hour of screen time a day.
 This position matches the guidelines released by the Canadian Paediatric Society.
 Once kids get a little older (five to 18 years), they suggest kids get no more than two hours.
-No screens should be used in the hour before bed.

-In fact, the statement recommends prioritizing outdoor activity over screen time.
-That’s because going outdoors doesn’t just benefit kids’ fitness; it also helps their eyesight.
+In fact, going outdoors can also helps kids' eyesight.
 Though people used to think screen time was leading to an increase in myopia (nearsightedness) among kids, there's a stronger link to not spending enough time outside that could be to blame.
 Experts suspect there is something about natural light that is beneficial to eyesight.